 Accounts are often used in korona to track non-revenue transactions.
-These can be cash drops, cash deposits, or gift card sales.
+These can be cash drops, cash deposits, gift card sales, and lottery.

 Setting up an Account in Korona